ForAllSecure/mayhem-examples/c/c-honggfuzz-gcc/README.md

 docker push $DOCKER_REGISTRY/fuzzme/c-honggfuzz-gcc
 ```

-Then initiate a Mayhem run using the following Mayhemfile:
+Then initiate a Mayhem run using a Mayhemfile similar to the following:

 ```yaml
 version: '1.12'